jundalisay/superb/content/en/maharlika/laws/epira/chapter-8.md

 Thereafter, such amount necessary for its continued operation shall be included in the annual General Appropriations Act.
 The Power Commission shall exist for period of ten (10) years from the effectivity of this Act and may be extended by a joint concurrent resolution.

-## SEC.
-63. Separation Benefits of Officials and Employees of Affected Agencies
+## Section 63.
+Separation Benefits of Officials and Employees of Affected Agencies

 National government employees displaced or separated from the service as a result of the restructuring of the electricity industry and privatization of NAPOCOR assets pursuant to this Act, shall be entitled to either a separation pay and other benefits in accordance with existing laws, rules or regulations or be entitled to avail of the privileges provided under a separation plan which shall be one and one-half month salary for every year of service in the government: Provided, however, That those who avail of such privilege shall start their government service anew if absorbed by any government-owned successor company.